dex2code/massa_acheta/README.md

 After succesfuly adding a wallet, Acheta will try to obtain information about it from the node and display the status of this attempt.\
 If the attempt is successful, Acheta will start to watch your wallet and will send notifications about the following events:
-- Decrease wallet balance
+- Decreasing the wallet balance
-- Missed blocks
+- Missing blocks
-- Increase candidate rolls
+- Changing the number of candidate rolls
-- Increase active rolls
+- Changing the number of active rolls

 You also can display actual wallet info using command:
 >